Controversies about Opus Dei

 Opus Dei is a personal prelature within the Catholic Church that has been the subject of numerous controversies.

 Throughout its history, Opus Dei has been criticized by many, including by numerary members who knew the founder and had roles in Opus Dei's internal government.
-The reports by former members in the US, England, Spain, Latin America, France, Germany, and other countries are published.
-Journalists have described it as "the most controversial force in the Catholic Church" and its founder Josemaría Escrivá as a "polarizing" figure.
+The reports by former members in the US, England, Spain, Ireland, Latin America, France, Germany, and other countries are published.
+Journalists have described it and its founder Josemaría Escrivá as "the most controversial force in the Catholic Church".

 The canonization process of Escrivá has been described as unreliable.
-Those who question the validity of the canonization of Escrivá note that John Paul II was naïve in the cases of Theodore McCarrick and Marcial Maciel, both of whom procured large sums of money for the Vatican, like Opus Dei.
-Controversies about Opus Dei have centered on allegations of secretiveness, but also on sexual abuse cases in Spain, Mexico, Uruguay, Chile, and the United States; cases that were investigated and canonical sanctions were applied to the perpetrators.
+Controversies about Opus Dei have centered on allegations of secretiveness, but also on sexual abuse cases in Spain, Mexico, Uruguay, Chile, and the United States; cases that were investigated and resulted in canonical sanctions being applied to the perpetrators.
 Controversies have to do with recruiting methods aimed at teenagers becoming numeraries; the misleading of its lay faithful about their status and rights under Canon Law; the "mortification of the flesh" practiced by its celibate members (cilice, discipline, and sleeping on a board); elitism and misogyny; and support of authoritarian or right-wing governments, including the reactionary Franco regime.

-According to former members of Opus Dei, the controversies about Opus Dei are rooted in practices institutionalized while Escrivá was alive and are written into internal documents and orally-transmitted customs that have not been reviewed by the Catholic Church.
-Some of the more famous former numeraries who have reported on these matters are: Maria del Carmen Tapia, Secretary to Escrivá in Rome and commissioned by Escrivá to start the women's branch of Opus Dei in Venezuela; Vladimir Felzmann, a numerary priest; Miguel Fisac, who accompanied Escrivá across the Pyrenees during the Spanish Civil War and lived for years with him in Rome; Antonio Perez Tenessa, Secretary General of Opus Dei and regional director of Opus Dei in Spain; and María Angustias Moreno.
+According to former members of Opus Dei, the controversies about Opus Dei are rooted in practices institutionalized while Escrivá was alive and are written into internal documents and orally transmitted customs that have not been reviewed by Catholic Church officials.
+Some of the more famous former numeraries who have reported on these matters are: Maria del Carmen Tapia, secretary to Escrivá in Rome and commissioned by Escrivá to start the women's branch of Opus Dei in Venezuela; Vladimir Felzmann, a numerary priest; Miguel Fisac, who accompanied Escrivá across the Pyrenees during the Spanish Civil War and lived for years with him in Rome; Antonio Perez Tenessa, secretary general of Opus Dei and regional director of Opus Dei in Spain; and María Angustias Moreno.

-Opus Dei has been criticized for allegedly seeking independence and more influence within the Catholic Church.
+Opus Dei has been criticized for allegedly seeking independence from and more influence within the Catholic Church.
 According to some journalists, criticisms against Opus Dei are based on jealousy or fabrications by opponents.
 Critics respond that some of these journalists are associated with Opus Dei, and that none of them interviewed numeraries who left Opus Dei in protest or examined internal governing documents.
 Defenders of Opus Dei point out that John Paul II and other Catholic leaders have endorsed Opus Dei's teaching on the sanctifying value of work, and its fidelity to Catholic beliefs.